Hawkeye Marching Band: Instrumentation

 There are ten sections in the Hawkeye Marching Band: piccolos, clarinets, alto saxophones, tenor saxophones, trumpets, mellophones, trombones, baritone horns, sousaphones, and a drumline consisting of snare drums, tenor drums, bass drums, and cymbals.

 Instrumental sections are led by a section leader, who is charged with teaching the required musical selections for a particular show; and "undergrad staff" members, who are in charge of teaching marching fundamentals to the section during the band's training week.

 The HMB uses a squad system when writing drills for both pregame and halftime.
 Squads are composed of four members of a particular section and are designated an alphabetical symbol in marching drills.
 Sometimes, squads can be composed of members of different sections.
 For example, one particular squad may be made up of two members of the trumpet section and two members of the trombone section.

 Occasionally, members of a section are placed on "reserve" for a certain week.
 This is because the number of spots in a particular drill may not have enough spots for every member of a section.
 HMB members who are placed on reserve fill vacant spots during rehearsals and may be called upon to fill spots during performances if the designated member is not able to attend.
 Members placed on reserve may also be called upon to aid the graduate staff members with equipment or other items during performances.

 Drum Major

 The drum major position is the highest rank that an undergraduate student can attain in the Hawkeye Marching Band.
 The drum major performs routines during both pregame and halftime shows and incorporates a mace during these routines.
 Students achieving the rank of drum major are also required to instruct the band during much of the training period at the beginning of a marching season.
 The current drum major is Christian Frankl.
 Christian was preceded by Amanda Thomas, the second female drum major of the Hawkeye Marching Band.
 Former drum major Analisa Iole became the first female drum major of the modern era in 2017.
-A former Hawkeye drum major and University of Iowa alumnus, David Woodley, was director of the Marching Hundred of Indiana University from 1993-2019.
+A former Hawkeye drum major and University of Iowa alumnus, David Woodley, was director of the Marching Hundred of Indiana University from 1993 to 2019.